AbhishekJ24/GitHub-Stats-Dashboard/README.md

 #### How to Use
 - Clone the repository to your local machine.
-- Open the index.html file in your web browser.
+- Open the **index.html** file in your web browser.
 - Enter the GitHub username you want to fetch data for.
-- Click the "List Repos and Stats" button to populate the dashboard with user stats.
+- Click the **List Repos and Stats** button to populate the dashboard with user stats.

 #### Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: